-- 5. Activate the new configuration: - On Solaris 9, reboot the Solaris host. - On Solaris 10, run the stmsboot -u command. - 6.
-Verify that the new configuration is being used: - a.
+- 5. Activate the new configuration:

+- On Solaris 9, reboot the Solaris host.

+- On Solaris 10 SPARC, run the stmsboot -u command.
+On Solaris 10 x86, run the shutdown -y -i6 -g0 command."

+- 6. Verify that the new configuration is being used: - a.
 Run the luxadm display /dev/rdsk/cXtYdZs2 command, where cXtYdZs2 is a SAN Volume Controller device. - b.
 Verify that one-half of the paths to the preferred SAN Volume Controller node are shown as PRIMARY/ONLINE; verify that the other one-half of the paths are shown as SECONDARY/ONLINE.